MursaleenShah/Pdf_Master_Backend/README.md

 # Steps to Install
 1. Clone this repository.
-2. Install dependencies using 'npm install'.
+2. Install dependencies using `npm install`.

 # Usage
 1. Make sure MongoDB is installed and running on your system.
 2. Create a .env file in the project root directory and add your MongoDB connection string (MONGODB=your_connection_string).
-3. Start the server by running 'npm run dev' or 'nodemon app.js'.
+3. Start the server by running `npm run dev` or `nodemon app.js`.

 # Endpoints
 1. `POST /upload-files`: Upload a PDF file to the server.
 Required parameters: